Pipeline YAML Reference#

 in the epilogue sections.

-The order of command execution is the following:
+The order of command execution is as follows:

 - First, the